alexzhu1998/RaspberryPiR/README.md

 # RaspberryPiR

 This package only works for the Raspberry Pi.
+Currently tested on Raspberry Pi 4B+

 This is an R package that can control Raspberry Pi GPIO pins with Shared Memory Functions to write and read streaming data.
 Streaming analysis